 About Lisa Kori

-She has exhibited at Sónar Festival, Eyebeam Art + Technology Center, Cité de la Musique, FABRICA, Lichter Filmfest, FutureEverything, Subtle Technologies, and Wearable Futures at Ravensbourne University.
-Lisa Kori has appeared in publications such as Vice, Vogue, Dezeen, Wired and Fast Company.
+Lisa Kori has exhibited at Sónar Festival, Eyebeam Art + Technology Center, Cité de la Musique, FABRICA, Lichter Filmfest, FutureEverything, Subtle Technologies, Tech Open Air and Wearable Futures.
+She has appeared in publications such as Vice, Vogue, Dezeen, Wired and Fast Company.
 Her work is documented in the books Crafting Wearables: Blending Technology with Fashion by Sibel Deren Guler, Madeline Gannon and Kate Sicchio (Apress, 2016) and Code as Creative Medium by Golan Levin and Tega Brain (The MIT Press, 2020).
 She is a recipient of the Thomas J. Watson Fellowship.

 Lisa Kori usually uses she/her pronouns; they pronouns are also fine.